robusta-dev/robusta/docs/setup-robusta/installation/extend-prometheus-installation.rst

 Integrate with Existing Prometheus
 ####################################

-In this five minute tutorial, we integrate Robusta with an existing Prometheus install.
-By the end of the tutorial, you will see your Prometheus alerts in Robusta and have improved alert notifications.
+*Estimated time: 5 minutes*

+Install Robusta alongside an existing Prometheus.
+See what Robusta can do.

 Prerequisites
 ---------------------

 * A :ref:`supported Kubernetes cluster <Supported Kubernetes Clusters>`
 * A Prometheus installation
-* Helm, installed on a machine with access to the cluster
+* Helm

 .. include:: ../_questions.rst